TCBL/tcbl-user-data-manager/README.md

 ### b.
 Using maven (development)

-Copy src/main/resources/application.yml.dist to src/main/resources/application.yml and adapt to your needs.

 Go to the root directory of the project.

-Put your specific `application.yml` in directory `src/main/resources/` (next to the application.yml.dist file).
+Put your specific `application.yml` in this directory.

 Then run with: